3 Year Course Schedule

 Research in Probability and Statistics in the Department of Mathematics and Computer Science is focused on theoretical as well as on the computational aspects of these disciplines.
 Haiyan Cai conducts research in Statistics and Probability with focus in the areas of statistical modeling, statistical computations, spatial statistics, Markov random fields, and their applications.
 Nevena Marić does research in Probability and Stochastic Processes including subjects as Interacting Particle Systems, Point Processes, and Perfect simulation techniques.
 Yuefeng Wu conducts research in Bayes data analysis, non-parametric method, and inference on dynamic system.

 Advances in the biological sciences are accelerating at an unparalleled rate, producing massive amounts of data and providing unprecedented opportunities for major dvances in medical and environmental domains.
 Sophisticated computer science, statistical, and mathematical tools are indispensable for reasoning about these data and unveiling hidden truths that are unreachable using experimental and theoretical approaches alone.
 Computational biology, biostatistics, and bioinformatics are overlapping fields aimed at filling this demand.
 More broadly, the adaptation and fusion of combinatorial optimization, artificial intelligence, statistics and applied mathematics, imaging, evolutionary computation, machine learning, mathematical programming, and data mining techniques provide potential for the production of novel specialized solutions.
 The integration of mathematics and computer science in our department makes us well poised for the interdisciplinary demands and rapidly evolving challenges this field presents.
-Our current research includes network modeling, mixed integer linear programming, statistics, and clustering applied to combinatorial genetics, gene co-expression, combinatorial proteomics, and haplotype inference problems arising in the research of Alzheimer disease, psoriasis, hypertensive heart failure, vitamin D metabolism, and human population genetics.
-The following faculty are involved in biological data research: Sharlee Climer
+Our current research includes (a) network modeling, mixed integer linear programming, statistics, and clustering applied to combinatorial genetics, gene co-expression, combinatorial proteomics, and haplotype inference problems arising in the research of Alzheimer disease, psoriasis, hypertensive heart failure, vitamin D metabolism, and human population genetics, and (b) protein structure modeling and protein contact prediction using techniques like simulated annealing algorithm, deep learning techniques, and convolutional-neural networks.
+The following faculty are involved in biological data research: Badri Adhikari, Sharlee Climer